berkes/maptastic/README.markdown

 ## Usage

-Maptastic adds a new #multi_input method as well as the map control:
+Maptastic adds a new input type:

     <% semantic_form_for @venue do |f| %>
-      <%= f.multi_input :latitude, :longitude, :as => :map %>
+      <%= f.input :your_map, :latitude=>'latitude_field', :longitude=>'longitude_field', :zoom=>'zoom_field', :as => :map %>
     <% end %>

-Note that the map input expects two parameters - a latitude and longitude.
-The order is important.
+Note that the latitude, longitude and zoom is not .
+The order is not important.

 ## Development

-This plugin is under development.
+This gem is under development.
 It's pretty simple, and patches are very welcome.

 [The Repo is available on GitHub][5]